vitzadrian/PW/src/index.md

 widely-used datasets as prominent, central nodes, while revealing thematic clusters within the ecosystem.
 Interactivity includes:

-- Hover highlighting of direct neighbours
+- Hover highlighting of direct neighbours.
-- Click-based selection with connection tables
+- Click-based selection with connection tables.
-- A minimum connections filter to focus on the most active part of the network
+- A minimum connections filter to focus on the most active part of the network.
-- Similarity scoring via Jaccard similarity to surface structurally analogous entries
+- Similarity scoring via shared connections or Jaccard Similarity.

 The **[Zoomable Treemap](/treemap)** provides a hierarchical thematic overview of the catalog, allowing users to navigate from broad topic areas down through subcategories to